ROCm/rocm-install-on-linux/docs/how-to/3rd-party/pytorch-install.rst

    You can also pass the ``-v`` argument to mount any data directories from the host onto the container.

+Inside the docker container, run the following steps:

 3. Clone the PyTorch repository.

    .. code-block:: bash